Cat-Gaming/Notepad-App-Clone-QT5/README.md

 # Dependencies

-This Project Require's QT5 and/or a Cross Compiler or a GCC for Mingw Compiler The Most Important part is MXE for the Cross Compiler! https://github.com/mxe/mxe
+This Project Require's QT5 and/or a Cross Compiler or a GCC Compiler and/or Mingw Compiler The Most Important part is MXE for the Cross Compiler! https://github.com/mxe/mxe